Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Additional simulation scenarios

 Now, similarly to an experiment run by \cite{belloni2013inference}, we will generate data such that $\mu_i = T_i + \boldsymbol{X_i \beta}$, and $p_i = \Phi(\boldsymbol{X_i \alpha})$, where $\boldsymbol{\beta} = \boldsymbol{\alpha} = (1, 1/4, 1/9, \dots, 1/p^2)$.
 This situation is not strictly sparse as none of the coefficients are exactly zero, though it is approximately sparse in the sense that a small number of confounders can remove essentially all of the confounding bias.
 We will set $n=100$ and $p=300$.

-The results of this simulation study can be seen in Figure \ref{fig:addSim2}.
-Most approaches have small bias with the exception of TMLE and debiasing.
-The Lasso-DR and DML procedures have a very high variance in this setting while the other approaches have similar variances to each other.
-The Double PS, Lasso-DR, and DML procedures all obtain reasonable levels of coverage only slightly below the nominal level, which is caused by the fact that the ratio of their estimated to true standard errors is below 1.
-Our approach is slightly conservative in this setting as we obtain coverages slightly above 95\% with a ratio of true to estimated standard errors that is around 1.2.
+The results of this simulation study can be seen in \ref{fig:addSim2}.
+Most approaches have small bias with the exception of debiasing.
+The Double PS and Lasso-DR procedures both obtain reasonable levels of coverage only slightly below the nominal level, which is caused by the fact that the ratio of their estimated to true standard errors is below 1.
+Our approach is slightly conservative in this setting as we obtain coverages slightly above 95\% with a ratio of true to estimated standard errors that is 1.19.